-- 1. The Town shall monitor key statistics to understand: - a.
+- 1. The City shall monitor key statistics on an ongoing basis to determine the following: - a.
 Population and employment growth within the area; - b.
-The density distribution shown on Schedule 2 of this Secondary Plan; - c.
+The uptake of the density distribution shown on Schedule 2 of this Secondary Plan; - c.
 The mix of uses within the area; - d.
 The amount, range, and size (total gross floor area) of non-residential uses; - e.
-Travel characteristics, parking demand and modal split; and - f.
+Travel characteristics, modal split, and implementation of transportation demand management measures - f.
+The supply and demand of vehicular and bicycle parking - g.
+The provision of municipal infrastructure to support growth within the KDA; and - h.
 The percentage of new affordable housing units across the Bernard KDA.